 “An eye-opening peek into the world of butterfly collecting.
 From true crime to heated debates between butterfly conservationists and butterfly farmers, this book reads like a novel,” says the Pittsburgh-Post Gazette.

-The continuing journalistic adventure of Peter Laufer has already resulted in thousands of hours of network reporting from the front lines of conflict and social change around the world, and a growing shelf of books dealing with social and political issues: from immigration (Wetback Nation) to talk radio (Inside Talk Radio) to the pleasures of an intriguing American art form: neon signs (Neon Nevada, with Sheila Swan Laufer).
+The continuing journalistic adventure of Peter Laufer has already resulted in thousands of hours of network reporting from the front lines of conflict and social change around the world, and a growing shelf of books dealing with social and political issues: from immigration and borders (Wetback Nation, The Elusive State of Jefferson and ¡Calexico!) to talk radio (Inside Talk Radio) to the pleasures of an intriguing American art form: neon signs (Neon Nevada, with Sheila Swan Laufer).
 Laufer’s books include one that focuses on American soldiers who return from Iraq opposed to the war, Mission Rejected, and Hope Is a Tattered Flag, written with Markos Kounalakis, offering scenarios for recovery post-Bush.
 The Dangerous World of Butterflies, published by Lyons Press, is a direct result of Laufer’s speaking tour for Mission Rejected.
 As a follow-up to The Dangerous World of Butterflies, Laufer wrote Forbidden Creatures, a study of the so-called exotic pets and their “owners.”
 The third book in this natural history trilogy is No Animals Were Harmed, published in 2011.

 Peter Laufer is the James Wallace Chair in Journalism at the University of Oregon School of Journalism and Communication.